-The 73-acre Opelika Wood Duck Heritage Preserve and Siddique Nature Park was created from a nutrient-rich intentional wetland owned by the city of Opelika, with an additional 7 acres of land including an old home-site.
+The 73-acre Wood Duck Nature Preserve of Opelika was created from a nutrient-rich intentional wetland owned by the city of Opelika, with an additional 7 acres of land including an old home-site.
 The park has become home to a significant population of birds, including a large population of wood ducks.

 Entrances at the old home-site and at the roadway both provide access to ideal walking trails offering varied birding opportunities.
-The home-site trail follows a heavily wooded stream, terminating at the preserve’s observation blind, overlooking open water.
+The home-site trail follows a heavily wooded stream, terminating at one of the preserve’s two observation blinds, overlooking open water.
 Early Blue-winged Teal were seen on a recent October visit.
 The trail accessed from the roadway is particularly bird-dense, and should be included in any birding visit to the area.
 Look for a vast array of wetland birds throughout the year.
 The stream/marsh is a major bird oasis, especially during dry periods.
 All but two warbler species found in Alabama have been seen in the park during spring migration.

 GPS: N32N 39.193’ W085N 25.919’: Siddique Nature Park

 GPS: N32N 39.231’ W085N 25.849’: Opelika Wood Duck Heritage Preserve